RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/README.md

 [Download](https://github.com/RimantasGalvonas/Arma-3-AI-vs-AI-Battle-Scenario-Template/releases/download/0.4.4/HoldOutUntilReinforcementsArrive.Altis.zip)

-An intense scenario where you must survive an attack from all sides until reinforcements arrive to eliminate the enemy thread.
+An intense scenario where you must survive an attack from all sides until reinforcements arrive to eliminate the enemy threat.

 Made on v0.4.4
 </details>